Slender tree frog: Description

 As suggested by its name, the slender tree frog has a very slender build.
-It has a thin, flat body with a flat, pointed snout.
+It has a thin, flat body with a pointed snout.
 The dorsal surface varies in colour, from completely brown or green, to brown with green patches.
 The flanks of the body have a dark brown or black stripe, which runs from the back leg to the nostril; the line is much narrower between the nostril and the eye.
-The ventral surface is white, and the inside of the thighs have bright red spots.
+The ventral surface is white, and the inside of the thighs has bright orange spots.
 The tympanum is large and distinct.
-The fingers are mostly unwebbed and the toes are three-quarter webbed.
+The fingers are mostly unwebbed, and the toes are three-quarter webbed.
 They reach a length of 4.7 centimetres (1.9 in) from snout to vent.

 Ecology and behaviour

 Males call near a still water source to attract females; the call is a harsh "screech".
 Breeding occurs in early spring.
-The slender tree frog is found in permanent swamps and lagoons, often at the water's edge amongst the vegetation.
+The slender tree frog is found in permanent swamps and lagoons, often at the water's edge among the vegetation.